EveWangUW/Positivity-Generator/README.md

 pip3 install flask-cors
 python3 server.py
 ```
+4. Then in your browser, go to your localhost:5173, and you should be able to see the 'Positivity Generator'!

 **Tips:**
 Make sure you have the relevant tools installed, such as npm, python, etc. ;)